FydeOS/fydeRhythm/README.md

   </a>

-**fydeRhythm** is a meticulously crafted keyboard input method, designed with precision by the FydeOS team.
-Specifically created for ChromeOS and FydeOS operating systems, it leverages the power and versatility of the [RIME](https://rime.im/) input method engine.
+**fydeRhythm** is a meticulously crafted keyboard input method editor(IME), designed by the FydeOS team. fydeRhythm is designed for operating systems that are based on the Chromium OS ecosystem, such as chromeOS, openFyde and FydeOS.
+It leverages the power and versatility of the [RIME](https://rime.im/) input method engine.

 <p align="center">
 <a >